Extracts a chosen number of characters from the start of a text string.

 // "MTL-005" -> finds "-" at position 4 -> returns "MTL"

-In cell F4, use FIND to locate the hyphen in C1 ("MTL-005"), then use LEFT to extract everything before it.
+In cell B5, use FIND and LEFT to extract everything before the hyphen in A5.

 LEFT works on text, but Excel will also apply it to numbers and dates by first converting them to text.
 That can be useful, but it can also produce results that look odd if you expected numeric behavior.
 It is best to use LEFT when you are clearly working with text-based values or text-like codes.